taosdata/TDengine/README.md

 - [.Net Core Connector](https://github.com/maikebing/Maikebing.EntityFrameworkCore.Taos)
 - [Lua Connector](https://github.com/taosdata/TDengine/tree/develop/tests/examples/lua)

-# How to run the test cases and how to add a new test case?
+# How to run the test cases and how to add a new test case

   TDengine's test framework and all test cases are fully open source.
   Please refer to [this document](tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md) for how to run test and develop new test case.

 # TDengine Roadmap

 - Support event-driven stream computing
 - Support user defined functions
 - Support MQTT connection